 The next day we awoke to breakfast being served on the main patio by the house.
 This is one of the few times you will catch a glimpse of most of the other residents at the villa, as you all help yourselves to a healthy Mediterranean buffet of boiled eggs, bread, olive oil, cuts of meat and cheese as well as fresh fruits and granola.
-I made it my staple to have the traditional Pan Con Tomate and was told you’re not doing it right unless you rub the slices of tomato into the bread before dousing in olive oil, to release the flavours.

 At 11.30am, our yoga instructor came to peel us off our sun loungers for a morning stretch on the lawn.
 It’s from here that you notice just how breathtaking the surrounding views are, from the mountainous landscape towering over the house to the resident rabbits running wild amongst the bushes.